Greif posts lower profit; warns of weak full year

-Aug 29 (Reuters) - Industrial packaging company Greif Inc reported a lower third-quarter profit as sales volumes at its rigid-industrial segment fell, and the company warned of continued weakness for the rest of 2012.
+(Reuters) - Industrial packaging company Greif Inc (GEF.N) reported a lower third-quarter profit as sales volumes at its rigid-industrial segment fell, and the company warned of continued weakness for the rest of 2012.

 Net income fell to $40.7 million, or 70 cents per share, in the third quarter, from $66.9 million, or $1.14 per share, a year earlier.